Information for employers

 When a degree apprentice is aged 16-18 or is aged 19-24 with an EHC plan, both the employer and training provider will get an extra incentive payment of £1,000 each to support the apprentice in their studies.

-There may be some minor costs not covered by Government funding, such as the cost of End-Point Assessments at the end of apprenticeships.
+There may be some minor costs not covered by Government funding.
 These costs vary depending on which degree apprenticeship programme your employees do.

 We'll help you understand what these costs are before you set up a degree apprenticeship programme with us.